awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 - [Authentication Tag](../data-format/message-header.md#authentication-tag): MUST have the value of the authentication tag calculated above.

+Once the entire message header has been authenticated and serialized, the serialized message header MAY be released.

 The encrypted message outputted by this operation MUST have a message header equal to the message header calculated in this step.